HafsaBashir232/hafsabashir-portfolio/README.md

 ## Books I have read
 __"A Practitioner's Guide to Software Test Design"__ Lee Copeland 2004 - comprehensive explanation of the fundamental techniques and approaches used in software testing.
+"Agile Testing: A Practical Guide for Testers and Agile Teams"__ Lisa Crispin 2008 - The widespread adoption of agile methods has brought the need for effective testing into the limelight, and agile projects have transformed the role of testers